Over the past 2 weeks, I’ve received 3 phone calls from several banks in Singapore, all asking if I’m interested in “having more money to spend”.

 As mentioned, some products aren’t called personal loans per se, but also involve unsecured debt and high interest rates.

-Here’s one Citibank slipped in after sending my monthly statement:
+Here’s an example of how Citibank slipped in after sending my monthly statement:

 For the above example, you can split your credit card bill into instalments for 0% interest, which sounds awesome.